Prog (magazine): History and profile

 Prog is published by Future, who are also responsible for its "sister" publications Classic Rock and Metal Hammer.

 Prog was published nine times per year until 2012, when its frequency was switched to ten times a year.

 According to The Guardian in 2010, the magazine was selling 22,000 copies an issue, half the circulation of the NME.
 Journalist and broadcaster Gavin Esler described it in 2014 as "one of the few music magazines I can think of whose circulation is healthy".

 On 19 December 2016, TeamRock called in the administrators with the loss of 70 jobs, after experiencing financial difficulties.
 TeamRock's stable of titles including Classic Rock, Metal Hammer, and Prog, temporarily suspended publication.

 On 8 January 2017, Prog, along with sister magazines Classic Rock and Metal Hammer, were bought by previous owners Future for £800,000.

 On 27 March 2018, the family of Future's UK consumer music magazines including Prog re-branded and became covered under the umbrella title of Louder (also known as Louder Sound), with loudersound.com serving as the main online portal for the publications.

+In March 2023, a partnership was established with the internet radio station Progzilla where bands and artists from Prog's "Limelight" and "All Around The World" monthly features would be promoted and played.

-The magazine has supported the early careers of artists including Knifeworld, TesseracT, Henge, and The Fierce and the Dead.
+The magazine has supported the early careers of artists including Knifeworld, TesseracT, HENGE, and The Fierce and the Dead.